ballet/github-oauth-gateway/README.md

 3. request an access token from the gateway; it will exchange the secret code for an access token with GitHub, send you the access token, and delete any record of your request.

+## Deployment

+There is a reference deployment at https://github-oauth-gateway.herokuapp.com/

 ### API Reference